Social Security’s “massive rip-off”

 “In addition, the greater the funding imbalance of Social Security, the greater the likelihood that lawmakers will consider other alternatives, such as mandatory coverage of newly hired state and local public workers to shore up the program,” said the analysis.

 Reporter Ed Mendel covered the Capitol in Sacramento for nearly three decades, most recently for the San Diego Union-Tribune.
-More stories are at http://calpensions.com/ Posted 25 Jun 09
+More stories are at https://calpensions.com/ Posted 25 Jun 09

 Josh Richman’s blog had an entry about this.
 If you read through the comments you’ll see my criticism of news media that doesn’t explain the facts and allows politicians to exploit that lack of understanding.
 There are explanations from myself and another person as to the rationale behind the rules.
 This is opportunistic demagoguery by Feinstein and the like.
 I hope you will try to hold her and others accountable.